fusor/restricted-network-operator-mirror/README.md

 ## TODO
 * There are quite a few shell commands that can probably be updated to use other ansible modules in order to work more smoothly
+* relatedImages is a new feature of CSV's.
+We can use this to get the list of images to mirror now instead of putting this work on the user
+* Deal with internal registry and global pull secret.
+See if we can get this to work for mirrors
+* Add some block/rescue with debug messages at typical failure points to hint at what the problem is.